mattermost/docs/source/boards/work-with-boards.rst

 Adding new boards
 -----------------

-Using Boards begins with selecting the type of board you want to use.
+Start by selecting the type of board you want to use.
 A board contains cards, which typically track tasks or topics, and views, which define how to display the cards, or a subset of them.
 Views can display cards in a board, table, or gallery layout, optionally filtered and grouped by a property (e.g., priority, status, etc).

-To add a new board, select the + icon at the top of the sidebar, then select Create New Board to open the template picker to select a template or blank board.
+To add a new board, select the **+** icon at the top of the sidebar, then select **Create New Board** to open the template picker to select a template or blank board.

 Board details
 -------------

 To name or rename a board, select the title area to edit it.

 To display board description, hover above the board’s title and select show description to activate the show/hide toggle.
-Once the description field is displayed, click on the Add a description section right below the board title to add or edit the description.
+Once the description field is displayed, select **Add a description** right below the board title to add or edit the description.

 Boards and cards are created with random icons by default.
 To change or remove icons, select the icon then choose the appropriate action.